 Gas and oil trucks are designed to hold a specific amount of liquid.
 When the tanks aren’t filed correctly, the fluid can splash around the inside of the trailer and cause it to sway when the truck changes speed or direction.
 These unpredictable movements can cause the truck to lose control and crash into other vehicles.

-Truck driving companies have to maintain their trucks and adhere to local, state, and federal laws that require them to perform routine maintenance and keep them in a safe condition.
+Truck driving companies must maintain their trucks and adhere to local, state, and federal laws that require them to perform routine maintenance and keep them safe.
 However, truck driving companies often can’t afford the cost of repair or their oversight causes them to overlook maintenance needs.
 Poorly maintained trucks with faulty equipment often cause accidents.
 There are normally many different contributing factors.

 The court often deems truck drivers liable due to conditions such as driving fatigued, speeding, and incorrect turns.
 Other common causes for truck drivers to receive blame are texting while driving, driving under the influence, or driving recklessly.

 The trucking company often receives liability in cases where they didn’t properly train the truck driver.
 Companies might also instruct drivers to ignore regulations or overschedule drivers.
-In other conditions, companies might knowingly skip scheduled maintenance or neglect safety evaluations.
+Companies might knowingly skip scheduled maintenance or neglect safety evaluations in other conditions.

 If some of the truck’s parts were faulty, the manufacturer could receive liability in a truck accident.
 In these cases, the manufacturer should have identified defective parts during product testing.
 However, if the manufacturer recalled the product, and the trucking company ignored the request, the liability falls to the trucking company.